fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme SiteOrigin Corp.
 * Added: Compatibility with plugin Omniva Shipping.
 * Improved: Compatibility with theme OnAir2.
+* Improved: Compatibility with plugin Advanced Coupons for WooCommerce.
 * Improved: Compatibility with plugin Elementor PRO.
 Automatically disable checkout page template when using the custom order received page created with Elementor PRO.
 * Improved: Layout of the shipping methods and position of shipping methods description.
 * Improved: Add hooks for displaying the shipping method logo images for compatible shipping plugins.